abdelrahamn1/task-managerAPI/README.md

 # Task manager RestAPI
-> This is a restApI for task manger app , with simple data base
+> This is a restApI for task manger app , with simple DataBase

 ## How it Works
  * admin controller to manipulate diffrent operations for users (add, update, delete, get)
  * user can (add ,remove, update , delete ) there own tasks too
- * login , signUp authentication  , with handel different errors
+ * login , signUp authentication  , with handel different errors , and more authentications
- * forget and reste password , using nodeMailer
+ * forget and reset password , using nodeMailer

 ## Prerequisites